-Unlike Google AdWords, Amazon Sponsored Products is simple to use, designed for the amateur rather than the professional marketer, and designed around selling products on Amazon.
+Unlike Google Ads for Amazon, Amazon Sponsored Products is simple to use, designed for the amateur rather than the professional marketer, and designed around selling products on Amazon.
 Sellers can also benefit in myriad ways.

 Amazon Sponsored Ads allows you to increase traffic to your product listing, which inevitably will increases sales, which ultimately increase your Amazon Best Seller Rank, and increases your organic visibility and your organic sales.
 BOOM!

 For small sellers just getting started on Amazon, they buy all this inventory only to find that their niche has a large amount of competition, and they are having trouble ranking their new products.
 Luckily for larger sellers and sellers with more experience (and capital), Amazon PPC allows you to pay for that increased ranking, so you get more exposure, and start driving traffic and sales right to your product pages.

 Ponder this: Only 30% of Amazon shoppers make it past the first page or inversely, 70% of Amazon shoppers only purchase product from the first page.